 Partners sometimes make funding available for UN themed events or sponsor campaign activities, because it is part of their agenda as well - for example Human Rights education or Model United Nations.

-Mutual Benefits - by working with the United Nations Information Centre partners support the work of the Centre but also benefit from a working relationship with us- In addition to being exposed to useful information, learning tools and resources they can become associated with United Nations Department of Public Information and continue to build a good name for themselves while gaining access to and participating in meetings and events at the regional and global level.
+Mutual Benefits - by working with the United Nations Information Centre partners support the work of the Centre but also benefit from a working relationship with us- In addition to being exposed to useful information, learning tools and resources they can become associated with United Nations Department of Global Communications and continue to build a good name for themselves while gaining access to and participating in meetings and events at the regional and global level.
 UNIC also facilitates partnerships between partners across Trinidad and Tobago and the wider Caribbean.